-According to Van Niekerk (38, 70), the orthopedagogic program of providing assistance begins with a search for insights into the problematic educative event and, in particular, into the reasons for it.
+According to Van Niekerk (38, 70), the orthopedagogic program of providing help begins with a search for insights into the problematic educative event and particularly the reasons for it.
 This implies that the program for giving assistance already begins with orthopedagogic diagnosis.
-Such diagnosis "involves a penetration of the child's 'different' actualization of his psychic life-in-education as well as a penetration of the inadequately actualized fundamental pedagogic structures and the child's interpretation of all of this" (38, 72).
-From these statements, the duality of the orthopedagogic practice of assistance is clearly indicated: first, pedotherapy with the child in order to guide him to a redefinition (21, 2) of his situation, and second, guiding the parents with the aim of eliminating the problematic in their educating their child.
+Such diagnosis "involves a penetration of the child's 'different' actualization of his psychic lifein-education, as well as a penetration of the inadequately actualized fundamental pedagogical structures, and the child's interpretation of all of this" (38, 72).
+From these statements, the duality of the orthopedagogic practice of assistance is indicated: first, pedotherapy with the child to guide him/her to a redefinition (21, 2) of his/her situation, and second, guiding the parents with the aim of eliminating the problematic in their educating their child.